 I replaced the images.
 You can see the completed portfolio slide design below.

-Another commonly recurring slide in a presentation is a slide which features people, often known as a team slide.
+Another commonly recurring slide in a presentation is a slide that features people, often known as a team slide.

 Most themes include designs for a team slide.
-You have slides which could feature multiple people, or highlight one person.
+You've got slides that could feature multiple people or highlight one person.
 I've picked slide 18 to customize.

 We're going to change the following elements:

 By now, we know how to change the image by using Replace image.
 Changing the text should be easy by now as well.

 How can you change the social media links?
 Select the piece of text that you'd like to make clickable.
 Go to Insert in the menu bar and select Link.
 Now you can paste the URL you'd like to link to.
 You can also use the link feature to link to different slides in the presentation.

 Tip: In the future, instead of using the menu bar, you could also use the shortcut CMD+K for Mac or CTRL+K for Windows computers to insert a link.

 Time to finish the design of the slide.
 You can use the finished design below as a guideline.

 Learn More About Using Google Slides